-If you look at the bottom left corner of each set detail tile, you will see a heading Update: and below that two links: one of these is to wacssetmgr (described in Chapter 9, Wacs Set Manager) and the other is to wacsinfomgr (described in Chapter 10, The Info Manager).
-These two commands provide a convenient web interface to updating most of the information about sets stored in the WACS system.
+If you look at the bottom left corner of each set detail tile, you will see a heading Update: and below that three links: one of these is to wacssetmgr (described in Chapter 9, Wacs Set Manager), another is to wacsinfomgr (described in Chapter 10, The Info Manager) and the third to wacsiconmgr (described in Chapter 16, The WACS Icon Manager).
+These three commands provide a convenient web interface to updating most of the information about sets stored in the WACS system.

 The first of these, wacssetmgr (see also wacssetmgr) is primarily concerned with attributes, ratings and the nature of the content of the set and so the link to it is entitled rating.
 The second of these, wacsinfomgr (see also wacsinfomgr) relates more to information about the set itself - it's location, source, special icons and if present a text description of it's content.
 This link is entitled info.
+The third and final one of these, wacsiconmgr (see also wacsiconmgr relates to the icons used for the sets including the normal thumbnail, the official icon (which is assumed to contain artwork and text) and any additional thumbnails that exist.
+It includes the ability create new thumbnails for video files.